iliabylich/iliabylich.github.io/_posts/2015-11-10-handlersocket-with-ruby.markdown

 + a plugin for MySQL
 + which allows you to read/write to MySQL
 + and gives you a separate connection to MySQL
-+ and doesn't allow you to run SQL queries
++ and does not allow you to run SQL queries
 + but allows to run simple CRUD queries *only* using indexes

 HandlerSocket query language is very simple (I'd even say it's primitive), but it's much faster than MySQL's one.
 Though, of course, there are some limitations.
 Interested?